berkansezer77/home-assistant/custom-cards/unavailable-entities/README.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/5b8a2cc7-a90f-43af-a932-17b4b2ccee57)

-In that case just add the entity names to the ignored groups you have a created.
-Also some buttons may seem as offline althought they are completely fine and working.
+In that case just add entity names to the ignored groups you have a created.
+You can also disable these entites from HA.
+If you disable an offline entity it will also not appear in your unavailable list as well.

+Some buttons may also seem to be offline although they are completely fine and working.
 You can also add them to the list.

 3) Restart home assistant